-3. Set the same DIP SWITCH KEYS to correspond to the prior combination shown on Table B which allow an extention of two more minutes of the length of the freezing cycle.
+3. Change the same DIP SWITCH KEYS setting so that it will correspond to the combination on table B pre-ceding the one remarked at step 2.

+This will allow an extension of the freezing cycle of two more minutes.